 - Hispanic Heritage Youth Awards

-Who is eligible?
-High school seniors with at least one Latino parent, a 3.0 cumulative GPA, and plans to enroll in an accredited program the following fall.
+Who Is Eligible?
+High school seniors with at least one Latino parent, a cumulative GPA of 3.0 or above, and plans to enroll in an accredited program the following fall.
 Applicants must apply for one of 10 regional awards and be willing to travel to one of the following cities:

 - Los Angeles